guillermooo/sublime-undocs/source/reference/metadata.rst

 ``uuid``
    Optional.
-   A unique identifier for this file.
+   A unique identifier for the file.

-   This value is ignored by Sublime Text.
+   Ignored by Sublime Text.

    .. code-block:: xml